dev-jesse/kunjiajia/docs/README.md

 ## Learning

-_Suggested learning strategy:_ Read the question prompt and attempt the problem until stuck.
-At this stage, your brain will do the most learning.
-Similar to maximal muscle growth in the gym when nearing failure, you want your brain to try to complete the question until absolutely all ideas are exhausted (_est.
-30 min_).
-At this point, read the approach given and code out the solution on an IDE of your choice.
-Then, you may check the source code provided to cross-reference for mistakes.
+_Suggested learning strategy:_
+1. Read the problem and give yourself around 5 minutes to just think of a solution, there is no need to use a keyboard at this point
+2. If you can determine an approach, then you may code it up and solve the problem
+3. If the problem cannot be solved within 30 min, pull up the _Solutions_ tab and read an approach from one of the top posts
+4. Implement the approach yourself, and if you cannot do that then read the source code and return to this problem at a later date

 ## Socials
 <li style="list-style-type: none; display: flex; justify-content: space-between;">